taylorje2/Project2-DiscordBot/README.md

             added if statement for validity checking for existing user /getuserinfo
-            added in server response, to tell user to check their private messages /delete commmand
+            added in server response, to tell user to check their private messages /updateuser
+            changed ctx to interaction command so that we can use slash commands *issues*
+                add a confirm update/change prompt
+                will have to test this one with a discord name change later /updatezodiac
+            changed ctx to interaction command so that we can use slash commands *issues*
+                add a confirm update/change prompt
+                will have to test this one later /delete
-            changed ctx to interaction command so that we can use slash commands added in server confirmation of deletion *ideas*
+            changed ctx to interaction command so that we can use slash commands added in server confirmation of deletion
+            *issues*
+                add a confirm delete prompt, to make sure users are not accidentally deleted *ideas*
 - once user submits information, have bot create a private channel for interactions
-- add ephemeral=True flags to make certain commands visible to only the user
+- add ephemeral=True flags to make certain commands visible to only the user *need to do*
-- add a confirm delete prompt, to make sure users are not accidentally deleted *need to do*
 - clean up main.py
 - clean up README.md